GH05Tx/KRYPTO2/README.md

 Jan Klamka
 Łukasz Kostrzewa
 ---------------------------------------
 Files:
 	///sample
 Main
 Rabin - generating key, encrypting, decrypting
 Correct - checking whether the deciphered roots are correct
 	///Library
 includes java/math library source code:

-!!!I DO NOT OWN ANY RIGHTS TO THE FILES MENTIONED BELOW.
+!!!
+I DO NOT OWN ANY RIGHTS TO THE FILES MENTIONED BELOW.
 THEY ARE USED FOR PERSONAL PURPOSES ONLY.
-ALL RIGHTS BELONG TO ORACLE!!!
+ALL RIGHTS BELONG TO ORACLE !!!

 BitSieve
 DMatma - BigDecimal
 MathContext